latex3/unicode-math/README.markdown

     make check

 Both of these operations will take quite some time and require ImageMagick's `convert` tool to be installed.
 They are only necessary if you wish to make changes to unicode-math yourself (be sure to initialise the test suite *before* any changes are made to the package) and you wish to ensure that your changes have not affected the standard behaviour.

 CHANGE HISTORY
 --------------

+- v0.7c (2013/02/25)

+  * The Latin Modern math font name changed TWICE.
+Only caught the first one.
+    Sorry for any inconvenience caused.

+- v0.7b (2013/02/22)

+  * Keep in sync with Latin Modern Math font name change.
+  * Keep in sync with expl3 changes.

 - v0.7a (2012/07/28)